lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 ## My Big Explanation

+### What Do?

+#### Don't Know Categories

+In the beginning, there is a corpus.
+You don't know anything about the categories/topics it contains.

+Perhaps you make a vector-space model of this corpus.
+If so, you describe the vector space with a matrix.

+The simplest vector-space model assigns each word a weight based on its Boolean term frequency (tf) in each document.
+Or, there are a lot of more complicated formulae to weight words, including probabilistic methods and tf*idf.

+This vector-space model is then presented in a matrix with a column for each word and a row for each document.
+At the intersection of each word and document is the word's weight for that document.
+In this matrix, each document (row) is an N-dimensional vector, with N equal to the number of words (columns).
+The matrix itself only has two dimensions (rows and columns) but nonetheless describes an N-dimensional vector space.

+N is too many dimensions, so you use algorithms to merge similar dimensions/columns.
+LSA, LSI, SVD, and PCA are all different algorithms that use linear algebra to collapse columns together.

+Once you've collapsed several words/columns together, your new column is a category/topic.
+Now you know what categories are in your corpus, and how much of each document comes from each category.

+#### Do Know Categories

+In the beginning, there is a corpus.
+These documents belong to X number of categories.
+You know what all these categories are, but don't know where they are in which documents.

+Perhaps you make a vector-space model of this corpus.
+If so, you describe the vector space with a matrix.
+This is still the same as if you didn't know the categories.

+N is still too many dimensions.
+You want to reduce N to the X, number of predefined known categories.
+A human reads a small number of documents and categorizes them.
+An algorithm, such as SVM, uses these sample documents to learn how to tell the categories apart.
+Then you can use it to categorize the rest of the documents.

+Now you know how much of each document comes from each category.
+Your categories are more useful than the categories generated via method 1, because you picked them out yourself.

+#### Questions

+At what stage does one opt for a concept-tree-distance model instead of a vector space model?

 ### Algorithm Acronyms

 tf-idf first creates a matrix of words and their weighted frequencies (weighted based on each word's rarity in the corpus, to avoid caring too much about "the").
 Each word is a column of the matrix. tf-idf produces a matrix with one word per column, which isn't quite helpful yet.